Researchers reveal prostate tumours 'fed' by fatty acids

 Prostate cancer is the second most diagnosed cancer in men, accounting for 15 per cent of male cancer diagnoses and 8 per cent of all cancer cases.
 More than 17 700 estimated new cases were diagnosed in 2018 in Australia.

-Monash Biomedicine Discovery Institute (BDI) Deputy Director of Cancer Program Renea Taylor and University of Melbourne Physiology Department Head Matthew Watt co-led a research program investigating cancer metabolism, looking for fuel sources for particular cancers, and identified fatty acids as an important source for prostate tumours.
+Monash Biomedicine Discovery Institute (BDI) Deputy Head of Cancer Program Associate Professor Renea Taylor and University of Melbourne Physiology Department Head Professor Matthew Watt co-led a research program investigating cancer metabolism, looking for fuel sources for particular cancers, and identified fatty acids as an important source for prostate tumours.
 The findings were published today in Science Translational Medicine.

 “There is a strong link between obesity, diet and poor outcomes in men who develop prostate cancer.
 In particular, those men who consume more saturated fatty acids seem to have more aggressive cancer,” Associate Professor Taylor said.